MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 ---
 author: josaw1
-description: This article explains how the labels API enables you to send information to the virtual fraud analyst and scorecard. ms.author: josaw ms.date: 10/28/2022 ms.topic: conceptual
+description: This article explains how the labels API enables you to send information to the virtual fraud analyst and scorecard in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 10/28/2022 ms.topic: conceptual